 Who will be my health insurance?

 CAREAssist is happy to help pay premiums for most health care insurance plans, Medicare, OHP, Cobra, employee based insurance programs, and all Silver Level plans through Cover Oregon.

 Will I have to pay anything to be a member of CAREAssist?

 A cost-share is required of all members whose income is over 150% of the federal poverty level (FPL) (or about $1,436/month for one person).
 The cost-share amount is 2% of your family income (before taxes) and is paid monthly.
 Cost-share bills will start on the first full month of enrollment in CAREAssist.
 The CAREAssist program will send you a bill for your cost-share every month and payment will be due by the 21st day of that month.
 If your family income is less than 150% of the FPL, you will not have to pay a cost-share.

 If you are a CAREAssist member who pays cost-share and your income drops by 25% or more, you may be eligible to apply for a cost-share adjustment.
 To apply for an adjustment, submit a Cost Share Adjustment Request form along with proof of your change in income (such as a lay-off letter or proof of unemployment).
 If your income increases, you do not need to tell us until your next Client Eligibility Review is due.

-Payment can be made by check, money order or cash (no coin change is available).
+Payment can be made by credit/debit card, check, money order or cash.

 I would like to quit smoking.